DavidHuji/CLEVR-ER/README.md

 # Liquid synthetic data

+The focus of this dataset is to enable diagnosis of relations understanding.
 This project creates synthetic data similar to CLEVR, only it supports much later versions of Blender (2.93 <= v <= 3.0.0) and allows liquid properties for the objects created for relations predictions.
+It also suppurt a few other sort of relation as comperative relations and spatial relations.

 # Download